bhundt/diy-ml-p-infrastructure/README.md

 Change as needed.

 ## Usage
-- dagster: exposed on part 8000
+- dagster: exposed on port 8000
 - mlflow: exposed on port 8001

 Start: